Who is Anjali Forber-Pratt?

 - She was named to the United States Paralympic Track and Field Team and selected to represent the United States at the ParaPan American Games in Rio de Janeiro—where she came home with two gold medals in the 100m and 200m and a bronze in the 400m.

-- Anjali was the Bronze Medalist in the 2008 Paralympic Games in Beijing, China, in the 400m.
+- Anjali was the Bronze Medalist at the 2008 Paralympic Games in Beijing, China, in the 400m.